MD-2016/OCamlDataStructures/README.md

 # OCamlDataStructures
-Practicing of impleting various data structures and algorithms in OCaml
+Practicing of implementing various data structures and algorithms in OCaml